Are you an adviser? Go to Unbiased Pro

 Range of investments

-When it comes to investment range, Hargreaves Lansdown and St James’s Place is an easy comparison.
+When it comes to investment range, Hargreaves Lansdown and St James’s Place are easy to compare.

 Hargreaves Lansdown offers more than 3,000 funds, shares, and ETFs, giving investors the freedom to build diverse portfolios.
 St James’s Place, however, focuses on actively managed funds and a more curated range of investment products.